ikremniou/electron-common-ipc/README.md

 * Electron to Node,
 * Electron to Electron.

-You can exchange a lot of different kinds of data and transfer MessagePort/s between 2 renderers.
+You can exchange a lot of different kinds of data and even transfer [MessagePort/s](https://www.electronjs.org/docs/latest/tutorial/message-ports) between 2 renderers.

 For Node processes support, you need to instanciate a "BusBroker" (Net socket server) in charge to commute messages to right listeners.
 For Electron Main/Renderer processes, you need an additional broker : "BusBridge" in charge to commute messages between renderers WebPage and WebFrame, Master and Node.